-Your always-updated, one-stop resource for the most current official social media network logos.
+Your always-updated, one-stop resource for the most current social media logos for the most popular social networks.

 As social networks grow from bootstrapped tech start-ups to a thriving social platform, they’re bound to undergo some logo changes.
 I have a particular sensitivity to when these social media logos change because branding is one of the things I do for a living.

 When I see someone use a social media logo that is out-dated, or worse— a cheap knock-off of an official logo, it bothers me.
 It not only hurts my eyes, it gives the impression that the individual using it either doesn’t know better (they’re not paying attention to what they’re talking about) or they don’t know the importance of using credible visuals.

 So as a public service, I’ve decided to keep an updated list of the top social networks logos along with some visual assets that you can freely use to your heart’s content with no restrictions for personal or commercial use.

 Just here for the free downloadable goods?
 Skip to the download